Rohit-Satyam/humangenomeassemblynotes/README.md

 In particular, for a standard paired-end library we expect R1 to be in forward direction and R2 in reverse, also a commonly used insert size is 500bp.
 So, any read pairs which fulfil these criteria after the alignment will be called as **concordant or properly aligned reads** (these are indication and mostly depends on the settings you used at alignment stage).

-If the distance between R1 and R2 is outside 500bp (+/- 1SD) or they relative orientation is not Forward/Reverse thy will be called as **discordant pairs.**
+If the distance between R1 and R2 is outside 500bp (+/- 1SD) or they relative orientation is not Forward/Reverse thy will be called as **discordant pairs.** The definition of discordant, at least the one I use, consider the distance and relative orientation of the read pairs.
+Now, the relative orientation of the read pairs depend on the library type.
+In the Illumina world, the library type are 2: paired-end library and mate-pair library.

+I would assume if it is not specified, a library is a paired-end.
+That means that R1 is oriented forward and R2 is oriented reverse.

+In a mate-pair library the orientation of the pairs is the opposite: R1 is reverse, and R2 is forward.

+You will appreciate that in the paired-end the reads are facing each other, not in the mate-pairs.
+Also, these libraries have insert sizes much longer than the paired end: in the range of kb, ie 1kb, 2kb, or longer in some cases.

+Usually, mate-pair library are used to identify structural variation in a sample.
+Therefore any pairs of a mate-paired library that are aligned as discordant are in fact support of a possible structural rearrangements of the sample compared to the reference.
+[Source]

 If R1 (or R2) alone are aligned, this will be a singleton.

-    bowtie2 --fast-local -p 1 -q -I -X -x -1 -2 -fr
+    bowtie2 --fast-local -p 1 -q -I -X -x -1 -2 -fr | samtools sort -o

 ```
 -I/--minins <int>